grisuno/LazyOwn/COMMANDS.md

 :param line: The command or alias to be handled.
 :type line: str
 :return: None

+## logcsv
+No description available.

+## cmd
+No description available.

 ## one_cmd
 Internal function to execute commands.